Want to learn how to make electronic music?

 Option 2: Samplers and Synths

-Other than the first component, samplers and synths are both similar in design.
+Samplers and synths are pretty similar in design.

 They all have filters, envelope controls, and LFOs (Low Frequency Oscillators).